 5. Evidence used for monitoring of progress and screening data should be collected from instructional activities or routines and should not be collected through an assessment event.

 6. Evidence and cover sheets that are used to determine the score for a given window must be kept in a secure location until the following Fall.

 7. Score reports for students tuitioned-in should be sent to the Resident District.

 Note: Paraprofessionals/Classroom Associates are allowed to assist in the evidence collection for the Early Literacy Alternate Assessment.

-When contacting the Early Literacy Alternate Assessment Online System Support Desk or the Iowa Department of Education for assistance in administering the DLM Aligned K-6 Early Alternate Assessment, the only allowable student information districts may share via email is the student’s state identification number.
+When contacting the Iowa Department of Education for assistance in administering the DLM Aligned K-6 Early Alternate Assessment, the only allowable student information districts may share via email is the student’s state identification number.
 Do not include the student’s name or date of birth.